Does where you live affect your life insurance policy?

 Some states have community property laws in place, which deem all your assets and income as community property.

-This means they’re considered jointly owned with your spouse.
+This means they’re considered jointly owned with your spouse, if you have one.
 Because life insurance is a form of income replacement, it’s also subject to community property laws.

 There are nine community property states and three states that let married couples opt into community property.
 Puerto Rico and Guam also have community property laws.
-The rest of the states do not have community property and use common law instead.
+The rest of the states don’t have community property and use common law instead.
 [2]

 Community property states: